 - Ability to text with staff members 7 days a week

-Membership fee can be split into multiple payments and the frequency can be whatever works best for you.
+Membership fee can be paid weekly, biweekly (most common), every 4 weeks, or monthly and the frequency can be whatever works best for the patient.

 What are the system requirements for telemedicine?

 Do you accept insurance?

 No, we are a membership program and do not accept insurance, however, ancillary services (outsourced labs, counseling, prescriptions, etc) are usually covered by your insurance plan.
 Being a membership program means we provide care based the individual needs of each patient instead of providing a one-size-fits-all treatment plan based on what that the insurance company reimburses.
 Additionally, we have found that having patients pay out of pocket for care dramatically increases their investment and commitment to their own care, sobriety, and treatment outcomes.
 As you can see in the graphic below, the clinical course of addiction is a long road and usually has a pattern of going in and out of several programs during the period where they are seeking help.
 Insurance-based programs are great during the beginning of this phase because every patient gets the same exact treatment plan.
 This allows for a greater number of patients, but it often fails to get to the root cause of each patient’s problem or carry them past the early phases of treatment.
 Insurance-based programs focus on the net revenue of each patient and the maximum reimbursement obtained from the insurance companies.
 This often requires several visits per week, making it difficult to maintain a job, and a patient can sometimes be just a number for them.
 Our approach is much, much different.
 We focus exactly on what the patient needs at that specific time of their treatment, fully individualizing their care plan.
 As the patient progresses through our program and goals are met, we are able to change focus and form new goals focusing on steady, forward progress.
 For a more detailed explanation of why we chose a membership model vs an insurance model please go here.

 What do I need to provide for my first visit?